 There are many challenges that must be overcome before the FBI can consider the use of Rapid DNA systems for crime scene sample analysis.
 The Bureau continues to assess how these challenges can be addressed to include monitoring enhancements to Rapid DNA technology.
 Among the major challenges is the requirement to determine the amount of DNA present in a sample (necessary to maximize the resulting quality of the DNA profile, assess for contamination, etc.) and the development of expert systems for crime scene sample analysis.

-The Non-CODIS Rapid DNA Best Practices/Outreach and Courtroom Considerations Task Group has issued guidance for law enforcement agencies implementing Rapid DNA technology for crime scene sample analysis covering the following: administrative practices, Rapid DNA instruments and consumables, staffing, training and proficiency testing, crime scene samples, consensual reference samples, abandoned or surreptitious samples, sample assessment and acceptance, sample comparisons, reporting Rapid DNA results, metrics, and safety.
-See Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use (pdf)
+The Non-CODIS Rapid DNA Best Practices/Outreach and Courtroom Considerations Task Group has issued guidance for law enforcement agencies considering the non-CODIS implementation of Rapid DNA technology for crime scene sample analysis covering the following: administrative practices, Rapid DNA instruments and consumables, staffing, training and proficiency testing, crime scene samples, consensual reference samples, abandoned or surreptitious samples, sample assessment and acceptance, sample comparisons, reporting Rapid DNA results, metrics, and safety.
+See Non-CODIS Rapid DNA Considerations and Best Practices for Law Enforcement Use.
+The Task Group has also issued guidance on considerations for court covering the following: discovery, pretrial proceedings, and trial testimony.
+See Rapid DNA Testing for Non-CODIS Uses: Considerations for Court.

 Rapid DNA instrumentation will be implemented in two settings: (1) law enforcement booking station; and (2) accredited forensic DNA laboratory for reference sample analysis.
 Much of the preparation for using Rapid DNA in a laboratory setting has been completed and the FBI’s efforts are now focused on the standards and procedures for use of this technology in a law enforcement booking environment.
 The FBI plans to approve Rapid DNA systems for buccal swab use in accredited labs first and then approve systems for booking station use based on the experience gained from accredited lab use and lessons learned from the pilot testing in 2019.